Jurassic Coast Golden Cap walk

-The Spring Equinox on 21 March is 1 of only 4 open access times to Stonehenge each year.
+The Autumn Equinox on 23 September is 1 of only 4 open access times to Stonehenge each year.
 Why not beat the traffic and cycle to the iconic monument like OS #GetOutside Champion Jack Thurston.

 Stonehenge is the most famous prehistoric monument in Europe, if not the world.
 I’ve always felt fortunate to live within a day’s bike ride of the 5000-year-old stone circle that sits within a much larger ancient ritual landscape of earthworks, burial mounds and hill forts.
 Over the years it’s become a victim of its celebrity and the stones are now roped off and even after paying the £19.50 entry fee you still can’t get very close.

 But thanks to an agreement struck between English Heritage and the druid and pagan community, there are four occasions a year when Stonehenge lets its hair down, the ropes are removed and there is free, open access for everyone.
 These are the night of the summer solstice and at sunrise at the winter solstice and the spring and autumn equinoxes.